Call us on +44 (0)1303 278888

 - The Seller shall invoice the Purchaser at any time before, on or after delivery of the Goods or performance of the Services.

 - When the Seller is delivering Goods and/or providing Services within the UK payment shall be due from the Purchaser 30 (thirty) days following the date of the Seller’s invoice except where the Seller stipulates “pro-forma”, “cash with order” or “cash on delivery” terms.
 Time for payment shall be of the essence.

-- In the case of Goods exported outside of the UK, payment shall be made by the Purchaser in British pounds sterling (£), Euro (€) or US Dollar ($) before the despatch of any Goods takes place..
+- In the case of Goods exported outside of the UK, payment shall be made by the Purchaser in British pounds sterling (£), Euro (€) or US Dollar ($) before the dispatch of any Goods takes place.

 - The Seller reserves the right to suspend deliveries where payment for any Order related or otherwise has not been made on the due date and remains outstanding.

 - The Seller shall ensure that, at the time the Goods leave the Seller’s premises for delivery to the Purchaser, the Goods conform in all material respects with their description.

 - Where the Seller is the manufacturer of the Goods, the Seller reserves the right to discontinue or to make design changes to the Goods, provided always that such design changes shall not lower the performance of the Goods, affect their mechanical interchangeability.